seamplex/feenox/doc/joss/paper.md

     }
     ```

     The calls for computing the weights and the matrices with the shape functions and/or their derivatives currently support first and second-order iso-geometric elements, but other element types can be added as well.
-    More complex cases involving non-uniform material properties, volumetric sources, etc. can be found in the actual source.
+More complex cases involving non-uniform material properties, volumetric sources, etc. can be found in the [examples](https://seamplex.com/feenox/examples/), [tutorials](https://seamplex.com/feenox/doc/tutorials/) and [tests](https://github.com/seamplex/feenox/tree/main/tests).

   - solve the discretized equations using the appropriate [PETSc](https://petsc.org/) [@petsc-user-ref;@petsc-efficient] or [SLEPc](https://slepc.upv.es/) [@slepc-manual;@slepc-toms] objects, i.e.
     * [KSP](https://petsc.org/release/manual/ksp/) for [linear static problems](https://seamplex.com/feenox/doc/tutorials/320-thermal/#linear-steady-state-problems)